Spirit of Hope Disaster Response Services

 For more information on the Louisiana Disaster Case Management Program go to: Getagameplan.org/idadcmp

 Disaster Case Management Program

 Disaster case management is a process where a case manager serves as a single point of contact for individuals or families who were impacted by the floods.
 This person helps households return to a state of self-sufficiency.
 The case manager can help families identify their unmet needs, present these needs groups providing assistance to victims and coordinate with volunteer groups for home repairs.
-They also help clients get connected to services, provide referrals to the appropriate agencies and help them access services such government benefits, SNAP, SBA and FEMA applications and appeals, mental health services, housing, home repairs, transportation and other essential services.
+They also help clients get connected to services, provide referrals to the appropriate agencies, and help them access services such as government benefits, SNAP, SBA and FEMA applications and appeals, mental health services, housing, home repairs, transportation, and other essential services.

 |DCMP Contact Information|

-|Main Line: 985-605-5843|
+|Main Line: 985-605-5846|

 |(For clients looking for assistance, clients will be screened, provided with initial info and assigned a case manager)|